-2. how long did it take to make/find/choose/decide?
+2. Who made the dress? how long did it take to find/decide/choose?

 4. Any regrets?